TheJakeWalker/ai-insurance-project/README.md

-# 🏗️ AI Insurance Take-Home – Claim Parser
+# 🏗️ AI Insurance – Claim Parser

 This tool parses insurance claim files, extracts the insured name using GPT, and matches it to a known list of insured entities with confidence scoring.